-Some lighting installations will require planning permission.
+5.1 Some lighting installations will require planning permission.
 This guide will help in the selection of the best lighting and in the assessment of such proposals.

-5.1.
-Many installations need no permission.
+But many installations need no permission.
 We hope that everyone will see the benefits of retaining our dark night sky and choose to follow the lighting design principles (Table 2) and design advice set out in paragraphs 5.4 to 5.36.